HighCapable/YukiHookAPI/docs-source/src/en/guide/move-to-new-api.md

-# Migrate from Xposed API
+# Migrate from Other Hook APIs

+This document can help you quickly migrate from the Hook APIs you are familiar with to `YukiHookAPI` to become familiar with the related writing methods of `YukiHookAPI`.

+## Rovo89 Xposed API

-> If you are familiar with Xposed API, you can refer to the same point below to quickly migrate your API to `YukiHookAPI`.
+> If you are familiar with [Rovo89 Xposed API](https://api.xposed.info/), you can refer to the same point below to quickly migrate your API to `YukiHookAPI`.

-## Migrate Hook Entry Point
+### Migrate Hook Entry Point

 > Migrated from `XC_LoadPackage.LoadPackageParam` to `PackageParam`.